Language: EN

 When operators have the same precedence, associativity determines the order of evaluation.
 Most operators in C# have left-to-right associativity, meaning they are evaluated from left to right.

-However, some operators, like assignment operators, have right-to-left associativity.
+However, some operators, such as assignment operators, have right-to-left associativity.

 int a = 1;